MEET THE TEAM

 While she is not performing, Beatrice is teaching children of all ages.
 She has worked as a Cast Director at Innovative Arts, as a musical theatre teacher at Ovation!
 Performing Arts, and most recently as the Kinder Kamp Director at the FLATO Markham Theatre.

-Manitoba-grown mezzo-soprano Meagan Larios is a diverse performer, holding a Bachelor of Music from Canadian Mennonite University and Post-Baccalaureate Diploma in Performance from the University of Manitoba.
+Manitoba-grown mezzo-soprano Meagan Reimer Larios is a diverse performer, holding a Bachelor of Music from Canadian Mennonite University and Post-Baccalaureate Diploma in Performance from the University of Manitoba.
 Growing up in the musically rich Mennonite choral tradition, Meagan sings an extensive range of repertoire from choral and oratorio, to jazz, operetta, and opera.
 Now based in Toronto, she has been a featured artist with many local opera companies, as well as a finalist of the Cathedral Bluffs Symphony Orchestra Clifford Poole Vocal Competition in Toronto and a semi-finalist of the Doris MacLellan Competition in Winnipeg.

 Some of Meagan's favourite composers are Debussy and Prokofiev, and she’s best known among friends for her extensive use of spreadsheets and to-do lists.
-She can not only fold a fitted sheet and loves assembling IKEA furniture, she also helps keep us all in the right place at the right time with her wicked scheduling skills as a new part of the Admin Team!
+She can not only fold a fitted sheet and loves assembling IKEA furniture, she also helps keep us all in the right place at the right time with her wicked scheduling skills as part of the Admin Team!